“I am who I was once

 I was William Campbell.”

 Again, I know what you’re probably thinking.
-But I do not see this as a confession by some Canadian who won a look-alike contest.
-Rather, William Campbell, who perhaps also played the part of Billy Shears, yet another persona, was ritualistically split from the psyche of Paul McCartney and then played out as an alchemical psychodrama, but on the subconscious level.
-The only difference with Mark Staycer’s split from John Lennon is that the psychodrama was intended on an exoteric level and for the worldwide stage.
+If you’re thinking Paul is dead, then you’re dead wrong.
+This isn’t a confession by some Canadian who won a look-alike contest.
+Rather, William Campbell, who perhaps also played the part of Billy Shears (yet another persona), was ritualistically split from the psyche of Paul McCartney and then played out as an alchemical psychodrama, but on the subconscious level.
+The only difference with Mark Staycer’s split from John Lennon is that the psychodrama was intended on an exoteric level and for the worldwide stage, whereas McCartney’s conversion strictly remained within the esoteric.

 The Beatles were wizards in every sense of the word.